LakshanyaaN/stranger-danger/README.md

 - Not resistant to spoofing (e.g., photos or videos)
 - Requires continuous webcam access
 - Windows-only due to system-level behavior
+- The fullscreen lock/countdown interface may not be reliably captured via standard screen recording or screenshot tools due to its rendering behavior
 ---

 ## Security Notes